smakesoska1/Movie_Management_System_App/README.md

 3. As an Admin, manage movies by editing, adding, or deleting movie information.
 4. As a Regular User, browse movies, view movie cards, and make bookings.
 5. View your booking history and reservations.
+6. As an Admin, view all bookings from all regular users.